test-runner-js/tom/README.md

 [![Dependency Status](https://badgen.net/david/dep/test-runner-js/test-object-model)](https://david-dm.org/test-runner-js/test-object-model)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](https://github.com/feross/standard)

+***This documentation is a work in progress***.

 # test-object-model

-A test tree - used as input to one of several runners:
+A TestObjectModel (TOM) instance is a tree structure containing a suite of tests.
+It is supplied as input to one of several runners:

 * [test-runner](https://github.com/test-runner-js/cli)
 * [web-runner](https://github.com/test-runner-js/web-runner)